 - Have a job that exposes you to human blood

-- Travel to regions with high infection rates of HBV, such as Africa, Central and Southeast Asia, and Eastern Europe
+- Travel to regions with high infection rates of HBV, such as Asia, the Pacific Islands, Africa and Eastern Europe

 Having a chronic HBV infection can lead to serious complications, such as: